mco-gh/csync/README.md

 * Backup/restore to/from the cloud.

 ## Setup
-Set the environment variable CSYNC_BUCKET to the url for the bucket in which you wish to store your data in the cloud.
-This URL should take the form service-provider://bucket-name, for example:
+Set the environment variable `CSYNC_BUCKET` to the URL for the bucket in which you wish to store your data in the cloud.
+This URL should take the form `service-provider://bucket-name`, for example:
-* gs://my-sync-bucket
+* `gs://my-sync-bucket`
-* s3://my-sync-bucket
+* `s3://my-sync-bucket`

 Before you start using csync, you'll need to create this bucket.
-This can be done via the "gsutil mb" command or any other tool you desire for creating a GCS or S3 bucket.
+This can be done via the `gsutil mb` command or any other tool you desire for creating a GCS or S3 bucket.

 ## Syntax